edvul/FAST-matlab/README.md

 ## Basic Usage

-Forthcoming, a more accessible html manual is forthcoming (maybe), in the meantime you can read the [pdf manual](https://github.com/evule/FAST-matlab/raw/master/manual-latex/FAST-manual.pdf).
+A more thorough html manual is forthcoming (maybe), in the meantime you can read the [pdf manual](https://github.com/evule/FAST-matlab/raw/master/manual-latex/FAST-manual.pdf).

 The basic usage involves a sequence of
 1. initializing the FAST structure by running `fastStart()`